Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Brain-Computer Interface-Enhanced Human Digital Twin

 \subsection{Biologically-inspired Human Digital Twins}

 As analyzed above, brain signals encompass underlying information about human activities.
 These activities provide a holistic view of an individual's real-time states across multiple dimensions, which is particularly useful in contexts such as healthcare, personalized technology interactions, and immersive Metaverse application.
 By capturing and analyzing these various human behavior and states information, BCI technology assists in creating more personalized and responsive systems that adapt to individual needs and changes in their condition.
 Therefore, we propose the Bio-HDT framework that utilizes brain signals as the data source for conducting HDT and incorporates BCI technology to efficiently capture these signals.
+In particular, this work primarily focuses on EEG signals due to their ease of non-invasive acquisition, high temporal resolution, and broad applicability in wearable BCI systems~\cite{10496440}.
+These characteristics make EEG an ideal modality for real-time monitoring and neural-digital interaction within the proposed Bio-HDT framework.

-As illustrated in Fig.~\ref{fig:Bio-HDT}, the BCI-driven Head-mounted Display (HMD) system within the Bio-HDT framework continuously captures brain signals through embedded BCI sensors, which are then analyzed using a neuromorphic computing learning model that mimics brain function through SNNs.
-After real-time extraction and analysis of these brain signals, the Bio-HDT is constructed and synchronized with the corresponding human states in the physical world.
+As illustrated in Fig.~\ref{fig:Bio-HDT}, the BCI-driven Head-mounted Display (HMD) system within the Bio-HDT framework continuously captures EEG signals from human brain through embedded non-invasive BCI sensors, which are then analyzed using a neuromorphic computing learning model that mimics brain function through SNNs.
+After real-time extraction and analysis of these EEG signals, the Bio-HDT is constructed and synchronized with the corresponding human states in the physical world.
 Utilizing this real-time Bio-HDT, MSPs can identify and even predict fluctuations in a user's psychology and physical intentions.
-Consequently, this framework is able MSPs to generate personalized services for the users by monitoring their brain signals (\textbf{for Q1}).
+Consequently, this framework enables MSPs to generate personalized services for the users by monitoring the EEG signals acquired from their brain activity (\textbf{for Q1}).